 Writing a Résumé / Cover Letter

-Much like an essay, a résumé or cover letter lets a company know why you are suited to work there.
+A résumé or cover letter lets a company know why you are suited to work there.
 We are all well aware of how difficult it is to land a job right now, so you must work hard at proving yourself as a worthy candidate.

 a.
 Tailor your cover letter to the job.